mohae/car/README.md

 Operation modifiers:

 ```
+-D, --remove-files              remove files after adding them to the archive
+    --delete-files              alias to -D
 -k, --keep-old-files            don't replace existing files when extracting
     --keep-newer-files          don't replace existing files that are newer
                                 than their archive copies